Torque-Money/Dev-Environment/README.md

 The DAO will consist of the TAU token, governance contracts, and timelock contracts.
 All of the smart contracts deployed will be fully managed by the DAO, and changes will be voted on by holders of the TAU token.

 A percentage of the profits earned by the protocol will be forwarded off to the DAO to manage.
-The majority of these funds will be locked away in the protocols to ensure liquidity.
-The remaining funds will be used to fund new projects as venture capital investments, and will be occasionally distributed out to owners of TAU.
+The majority of these funds will be locked away in the protocol to ensure there is always liquidity for leveragers.
+The remaining funds will be used to grow the value of the treasury via investments such as funding new projects.
+A percentage of returns earned off of these investments will be used to further back the price of TAU.

-Finally, a percentage of the DAO's treasury will be able to be withdrawn by a tax account which cannot be controlled by the DAO itself.
-However the tax account will only be able to withdraw a fixed percentage every fixed number of days to prevent the tax account from "rugging" the treasury.
+Finally, a percentage of the DAO's treasury will be taxed by a tax account which cannot be controlled by the DAO.
+However, the tax account will only be able to withdraw a fixed percentage of the DAO's treasury every fixed number of blocks.

 ### Future plans